kitsudaiki/SakuraTree-Documentation/source/blossoms/template.rst

 ``template``
 ------------

-The template group provides the functionality to generate text files based on a Jinja2 template, which has to exist in the "templates" directory beside the tree-file.
+The template group provides the functionality to generate text files based on a Jinja2 template, which has to exist in the "templates" directory beside the sakura-file.
 This blossom-group is special as it contains only one blossom-type.
 The reason for this is primary the possebility of the visual separation of values.

 ``create_file``